 Dunroamin: Dunroamin is a family run quality Bed and Breakfast.
 Centrally situated, off the main street, in a quiet residential area in Aviemore, it is only five minutes walk to the shops, restaurants and bars.
 An ideal base for your holiday or business needs, it provides privacy with all the comforts of your own home.
 Dunroamin Self catering is in an ideal central location, only a stones throw from the main house.

-Go Self Catered: Go Self Catered offers quality self catering holiday accommodation with two cottages, situated in a quiet cul-de-sac, only 5 minutes walk from the centre of Aviemore village, with views of the Cairngorm mountains.
+Go Self Catered: Go Self Catered offers quality self catering holiday accommodation with three cottages, situated in a quiet cul-de-sac, only 5 minutes walk along a path from the centre of Aviemore village, with views of the Cairngorm mountains.
 We believe a great holiday begins with a well equipped, clean and comfortable home away from home, situated in the perfect location.